braiddynamics/qbd-portal/docs/02-topology/07-quantum-numbers.md

 The derivation of lepton charge solutions establishes a direct link between the permutation symmetry of the braid and the quantization of electric charge.
 For a state to transform as a color singlet, the three constituent ribbons must exhibit identical geometric configurations.
 This symmetry constraint forces the writhe vector to take the form $(k, k, k)$, resulting in a total writhe $W = 3k$.

 When the charge operator $Q = W/3$ acts on this symmetric state, the factor of 3 in the numerator cancels the normalization factor in the denominator, strictly yielding an integer charge $Q = k$.
-This geometric divisibility explains why leptons—the singlets of the theory—carry integer charges ($0, -1$), while quarks—the asymmetric triplets—carry fractional charges.
+This geometric divisibility explains why leptons, the singlets of the theory, carry integer charges ($0, -1$), while quarks, the asymmetric triplets, carry fractional charges.
 The integrity of the electron's charge is a necessary consequence of its perfect internal symmetry.
 :::

 ### 7.3.6 Lemma: Quark Charge Solutions {#7.3.6}